-Infant Mortality Among Infants With Birth Defects by Race and Ethnicity, Utah, 1999-2009
+Infant Mortality Among Infants with Birth Defects by Race/Ethnicity, Utah, 1999-2012

 DefinitionInfant mortality related to birth defects in live born infants of Utah residents that died within the first year of life.